jwu114/jwu114/README.md

 # Hi, I’m Jiarui Wu
 - 👋 You can call me Jerry.
-I'm a senior majoring in Computer Science at the University of Rochester.
+I'm enjoying the gap semester before my master's studies.
-- 🐱 I'm a cat lover, and my hobbies include traveling, listening to pop music and rap, and watching movies.
+- 🐱 I'm a cat lover, and my hobbies include fitness, reading books, watching videos, and listening to pop music.
-- 🔍 My interests in CS topics are artificial intelligence (NLP and CV), web development, blockchain, and cloud computing.
+- 🔍 My current interests in CS topics are artificial intelligence and web development.
+My past research experience focused on MLLM and generative AI.
 - 🌱 I hope to contribute to some open-source projects and also develop more of my own projects here.

 ## My Tech Stack: